 A general rule of thumb when confronting online harassment and cyberstalking is to assess your immediate circle of friends, family, and acquaintances – after all, several studies have found roughly 75% of stalking and cyberstalking victims knew the perpetrator.

 Cyberstalking Protection Tip: Several common defenses to cyberstalking and Internet harassment lawsuits include: (1) No imminent threat of danger, (2) Lack of requisite intent, (3) False accusations, and (4) Not unwanted or made repeatedly.
+If you wish to determine whether one of these defenses is applicable in your case, we recommend contacting an experienced internet harassment lawyer.

 1. Document Absolutely Everything!